Gary Barbaro

-Gary Wayne Barbaro (born February 11, 1954) is a former free safety who played seven seasons in the National Football League from 1976 to 1982 and one season in the United States Football League (USFL) in 1984.
-A third round selection by the Kansas City Chiefs from Nicholls State University, he had 39 career interceptions and was selected to participate in three Pro Bowls.
+Gary Wayne Barbaro (born February 11, 1954) is an American former professional football player who was a safety for seven seasons in the National Football League (NFL) from 1976 to 1982 and one season in the United States Football League (USFL) in 1984.
+He played college football for the Nicholls Colonels and was selected in the third round of the 1976 NFL draft by the Kansas City Chiefs.
+He had 39 career interceptions and was selected to participate in three Pro Bowls.

 College career

 Barbaro played just one year of high school football at East Jefferson High School in Metarie, Louisiana, instead spending most of his high school years playing trombone in the marching and jazz band.
 In 1971, he was recruited to play college football at Nicholls State University, which had recently added football that year.
 Originally a quarterback, Barbaro suffered from a sore arm and switched over to defensive back in his junior year.
 He was named All-Conference in 1975, helping Nicholls State to an 8–2 record and being selected to play in the Senior Bowl.
 He is a member of the school's Athletic Hall of Fame and the Louisiana Sports Hall of Fame.